Michelin Key Hotels

 Yes.
 Just like MICHELIN Stars for restaurants, Key distinctions are reviewed regularly.
 If a hotel no longer meets the standards, its Key rating can be downgraded or removed.
 Michelin inspectors make anonymous return visits to ensure properties maintain their level of excellence over time.

-Michelin Keys were first introduced in France in April 2024, marking the 125th anniversary of the MICHELIN Guide.
-The program expanded to the United States in late 2024, and by October 2025 it had gone fully global — awarding 2,457 Keys across 120+ countries.
+The Key designation was first introduced in France in April 2024, marking the 125th anniversary of the MICHELIN Guide.
+The program expanded to the United States in late 2024, and by October 2025 it had gone fully global — awarding 2,457 distinctions across 120+ countries.

 What is the difference between One, Two, and Three Keys?+